-There are over 5 miles of hiking and seven miles of biking trails.
-At low-tide you can get close to the remnants.
+There are over six miles of hiking and nine miles of biking trails.

-Coffenbury Lake Trail - the 2-mile long hiking trail around Coffenbury Lake
+Coffenbury Lake Trail - the 2-mile long loop hiking trail around the Coffenbury Lake.

-Battery Russel Trail - the 1-mile trail along the dune's ridge from the north end of Coffenbury Lake to Battery Russel
+Battery Russel Trail - the 1-mile trail along the dune's ridge from Battery Russel to the north end of Coffenbury Lake.

 Driving Directions to the Fort Stevens State Park

 From the junction of Highway 101 and Highway 30 in Astoria, follow 3.2 miles to southwest to Warrenton/Seaside/Airport.
 Turn right onto Fort Stevens Highway Spur, then turn left onto Fort Stevens/Main St. Turn right onto SW 18th St, which merges onto NW Ridge Rd.
 Drive 3.5 miles to Fort Stevens State Park.

 Address: 100 Peter Iredale Rd, Hammond, OR 97121

 Fees: $5 per vehicle per day or 12- or 24-month day-use permit for State Parks